hal-9001-v/hal-9001-v.github.io/blog-posts/PathFindingPrinciples/Pathfinding-principles.md

 <br>

 #### 1.5 Waypoints

-The waypoint representation usually relies on manual input.
-Developers place navigable points on the map and connect them.
-This provides a low-cost solution with relatively "easy" implementation
+The waypoint representation usually depends on the manual side.
+Devs put transitable points in the map, connecting them.
+This implies a low-cost solution, with "easy" implementation.

 <div>
     <img src="blog-posts/PathfindingPrinciples/waypoints.png" width="300"/>
 </div>